Unwrapping Holiday HiringNovember 28, 2023

 An industry’s “holiday buildup,” or the number of employees added during the holiday season, is a convenient way to measure holiday hiring activity.
 Oregon’s buildup in traditional holiday hiring industries was 6,880 in 2022, representing a 4.7% increase compared with the pre-buildup employment level in September.

 Couriers and Messengers Deliver Largest Holiday Buildup

-We won’t know how this season’s holiday hiring compares with prior years until sometime in the New Year, but a peek at the employment forecast provides a hint about what the future will bring.
-The September 2021 employment forecast from the Oregon Office of Economic Analysis (OEA) expects Oregon’s retail trade employment to grow in the fourth quarter of 2021 by just 1,300 jobs.
-OEA expects transportation, warehousing, and utilities to remain flat in the fourth quarter of 2021.
-These forecasts are for the entire retail trade sector and much more than warehousing and storage in the transportation, warehousing, and utilities industry, not just the industries with a lot of holiday hiring, but the implication is that the holiday buildup will be below average this year in these areas.
+We won’t know how this season’s holiday hiring compares with prior years until sometime in the New Year, but employment forecasts can suggest what the future might bring.
+The December 2023 employment forecast from the Oregon Office of Economic Analysis (OEA) projects Oregon’s retail trade employment to shrink by almost 300 jobs in the fourth quarter of 2023.
+OEA expects transportation, warehousing, and utilities to increase by around 300 jobs in the same period.
+It is important to note that these forecasts are for entire sectors, not just holiday hiring industries.
+Still, they suggest that the holiday buildup may be below average this year.